martl/cmanager/README.md

 ## License & Source Code

-`cmanager` is distributed under the [The GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
+`cmanager` is distributed under the terms of [The GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
 The sources are available on GitHub ([link](https://github.com/FriedrichFroebel/cmanager)).

 This version is a fork of the [original repository by Samsung1](https://github.com/RoffelKartoffel/cmanager).
 While the original version discontinued support for the log transfer functionality itself, this fork tries to keep it working.
 Additionally some problems of the original version have been fixed.

 ## Distribution / "Download"

-Releases are published on GitHubs as ["Releases"](https://github.com/FriedrichFroebel/cmanager/releases).
+Releases are published on GitHub as ["Releases"](https://github.com/FriedrichFroebel/cmanager/releases).

 ## Building from Source